Microsoft in Talks to Buy TikTok, as U.S. Weighs Ban on App | MarketScreener

 For the Trump administration, a sale of TikTok would also eliminate potential legal challenges -- and public backlash -- that could have occurred if the wildly popular app was forced off millions of American smartphones.

-A deal could be completed by Monday, according to people familiar with the matter, and the talks involve representatives from Microsoft, Bytedance and the White House.
+A deal could be completed by Monday, according to people familiar with the matter.
+The talks involve representatives from Microsoft, Bytedance and the White House.
 Talks are fluid, and a deal may not come together.

+On his way back from Florida, President Trump told reporters on Air Force One he wasn't in favor of a deal to let a U.S. company buy TikTok's American operations.

+"As far as TikTok is concerned we're banning them from the United States, " Mr. Trump said.
+"Well, I have that authority.
+I can do it with an executive order or that," he said referring to emergency economic powers.

 Bytedance had considered a broader range of options.
 However, the White House pressured Bytedance to sell TikTok's U.S. operations to an American company, one of the people said.